My £50,000 WooCommerce Hosting Disaster

 CPU cores matter too.
 Dual-core minimum.
 Quad-core for busy stores.
 Single-core hosting will choke during traffic spikes.
 Your Black Friday sales depend on adequate processing power.

 Storage type makes a huge difference.
 SSD storage loads pages 3x faster than traditional drives.
 NVMe SSDs are even faster.
-Though they're overkill for most small stores.
+Though they are overkill for most small stores.

-Bandwidth isn't just about limits.
-It's about speed.
+Bandwidth is not just about limits.
+It is about speed.
 Look for hosts offering multiple network connections.
 Redundant connections prevent slowdowns during peak hours.

-Many WordPress hosting providers optimize for blogs.
+Many WordPress hosting providers optimise for blogs.
 Not database-heavy applications like WooCommerce.
-Ask specifically about e-commerce optimization.
+Ask specifically about e-commerce optimisation.

 Database Optimization Features

-MySQL database performance determines store speed.
+MySQL database performance dictates store speed.
 Slow databases kill conversion rates.
 Look for hosts offering:

 - MySQL 8.0 or newer versions